Avi3784/EventManagementSystem/README.md

 # Event Management System (EVM) Web Application

 The Event Management System (EVM) is a Django-based web application designed to streamline event management processes.
-This application provides features for organizing events, managing vendors, tracking volunteers, and handling ticket bookings efficiently.
+This application provides features for organizing events, managing sponsors, tracking volunteers, and handling ticket bookings efficiently.

 ## Features

 - **User Authentication**: Users can register, login, and logout securely to access the application's functionalities.
-- **Dashboard**: Provides an overview of total events, vendors, funds raised, and ticket sales.
+- **Dashboard**: Provides an overview of total events, sponsors, funds raised, and ticket sales.
 - **Event Management**: Admins can add, view, edit, and manage events with details such as name, organizer, date, time, venue, and theme.
-- **Vendor Management**: Allows the addition and management of vendors associated with events, including their purpose, contact information, and costs.
+- **Sponsor Management**: Allows the addition and management of sponsors associated with events, including their purpose, contact information, and costs.
 - **Ticket Booking**: Users can book event tickets with options for paid and free events.
 Payment integration is facilitated through Razorpay.
 - **SMS Confirmation**: Sends SMS confirmation to users upon successful ticket booking using Twilio integration.
 - **Volunteer Management**: Admins can add, view, and manage volunteers interested in contributing to events.